Document Type

 Rights

-Author posting.
 Copyright © The Society for Comparative Study of Society and History, 1996.
-This is the author's version of the work.
-It is posted here by permission of the publisher for personal use, not for redistribution.
+Posted by permission.

 URL